Skip to content

 else:

-return cv2.imdecode(file_bytes, flags)
+im = cv2.imdecode(file_bytes, flags)

 ultralytics.utils.patches.imwrite

-Write an image to a file.
+Write an image to a file with multilanguage filename support.

 Parameters: